ARCHER2-HPC/archer2-fortran-intro/section2.03/README.md

 ## Elemental intrinsic functions

-Many instrinsic functions are _elemental_: that is, a call with a scalar argument will return a scalar, while a call with an array argument will return an array with the result of the function for each individual element of the argument.
+Many intrinsic functions are _elemental_: that is, a call with a scalar argument will return a scalar, while a call with an array argument will return an array with the result of the function for each individual element of the argument.